southwick-associates/salic/README.md

 # salic: An R Package to Prepare Agency Dashboard Data

-This R package includes a set of functions for summarizing agency data for dashboards, particularly for use in AFWA's national/regional dashboard effort.
+This R package includes a set of functions for summarizing agency data, particularly for use in AFWA's national/regional dashboard effort.
 It's intended to simplify/standardize this process by providing a set of easy-to-use functions.

 ## Installation